iterative/shtab/docs/usage.md

 Below are various examples of enabling `shtab`'s own tab completion scripts.

+!!! info
-Note that if both shtab and the module it's completing are globally importable, eager usage is an option.
+    If both shtab and the module it's completing are globally importable, eager usage is an option.
 "Eager" means automatically updating completions each time a terminal is opened.

 === "bash"